BlueByteSystemsInc/PDMShell/src/ADDTOVAULT.md

 ```
 ---

-• Batch processing is strongly recommended for large migrations.
+â€¢ Batch processing is strongly recommended for large migrations.

-• The `ignoreexisting` parameter prevents duplicate files from being added.
+â€¢ The `ignoreexisting` parameter prevents duplicate files from being added.

-• The `updaterefs` parameter should be used when adding SOLIDWORKS assemblies.
+â€¢ The `updaterefs` parameter should be used when adding SOLIDWORKS assemblies.

-• Ensure you have sufficient vault permissions before running this command.
+â€¢ Ensure you have sufficient vault permissions before running this command.

-• The `map` parameter overrides `source` if both are specified.
+â€¢ The `map` parameter overrides `source` if both are specified.

 ---